The best covered litter box reviews on this page will give you the information you need to make the best choice for your cat and your home.

 Cons

-Recently there have been some complaints concerning the sifter part of the litter box, not being included.
+There have been some complaints concerning the sifter part of the litter box, not being included.

-This box is called an Extra Large however is also referred to as Extra Giant.
-The measurements are 21.5 x 17.5 x 19 inches.
-There is also a Large size.
-The measurements of the Large box are 19.5 x 15.25 x 17.5 inches.
+There is also a large size.
+The measurements of the large box are 19.5 x 15.25 x 17.5 inches.
 The Zeolite filter can be replaced.
 The box has a high polish finish that is stain resistant.
 The top is removable.

-4. Petmate Booda Dome Clean Step Litter Box
+7. Petmate Booda Dome Clean Step Litter Box

 This is a great idea and makes cleaning around the box so much easier.
 It is still advisable to always use a litter mat where kitty steps out of the box to catch any excess litter.